Title: Birds Art Life Death (review copy)

 On one occasion she talked about how becoming part of the birding scene was akin to ‘disappearing into the crowd‘ and how it was refreshing and reinvigorating to not always have to ‘individuate, or to be your own you‘.
 It was as she said the perfect ‘antidote to the artist ego‘.

-I read an e-version of this book but I have held and looked through a physical hardback copy and I have to say that it is a thing of beauty.
-And it is as much a visual feast for the eyes as a feast for our word-loving souls.
-I will definitely be adding it to my bookcase.
+I read an electronic review copy of this book, but I have held and looked through a physical hardback copy in my local bookshop and I have to say that it is a thing of beauty.
+It is as much a visual feast for the eyes as a feast for our word-loving souls.
+I will definitely be adding it to my bookcase in the near future.

 I would very much recommend this book to anyone with even a passing interest in birds but mostly to anyone who is just looking to be still.
 To be quiet.
 To pause a moment amidst this hectic world of ours.
 This is a book to nourish the soul.
 To reinvigorate and revitalise the tired and weary mind.